MinfRedd/window-always-on-top-utility-windows10-11/README.md

 ## Disclaimer
 - The program runs in the background and listens for hotkeys.
 - This utility is intended for productivity and window management purposes only.
+- Debug logging is included in the console build for development purposes.